-Coronavirus tribute: Air Force Thunderbirds, Navy Blue Angels to fly over northeastern US
+Coronavirus tribute: Air Force Thunderbirds, Navy Blue Angels fly over northeastern US

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-Residents in the northeastern U.S. will be treated today to a joint flyover by the Air Force Thunderbirds and the Navy's Blue Angels in honor of the first responders and essential workers who are continuing to perform their duties during the coronavirus outbreak.
+Residents in the northeastern U.S. are being treated today to a joint flyover by the Air Force Thunderbirds and the Navy's Blue Angels in honor of the first responders and essential workers who are continuing to perform their duties during the coronavirus outbreak.

-A map released by the Thunderbirds indicates that both teams will first cross over the George Washington Bridge between New Jersey and New York City around noon ET, before flying over the city’s other boroughs, Long Island and Connecticut.
+The flyover began around noon over the George Washington Bridge between New Jersey and Manhattan, and is continuing over New York City’s other boroughs before crossing parts of Long Island and Connecticut.

 Then the teams will head to south for a similar display in and around the cities of Trenton, N.J., Philadelphia, Pa., and Wilmington, Del., starting at 1:45 p.m.
 ET.